blwhitelaw/BRO_annnotation/README.md

 These are provided as an RStudio project `BRO_annotation.Rproj` and associated R Markdown files

+- [contig_lengths](contig_lengths.Rmd) summarises lengths of scaffolds and picks a cutoff for filtering small scaffolds from the assembly

 # Step 1 : PASA

 [Install](PASA/InstallPASA.md) and [run the PASA pipeline](PASA/RunPASA.md)